DOV-Vlaanderen/saga-watem/docs/description.md

 $$ A_U = A_U * (100-\text{connectivity})/100 $$

-The default values are 70, 100 and 70, for the connectivity defined for roads, forest and cropland.
+The default values are 70, 100 and 70, for respectively the connectivity defined for roads, forest and cropland.
 It is important to note that this connectivity is defined based on the landuse of the **target** pixel.

 ## Tillage erosion